Organisational Overview

 The Group provides essential business functions, enabling Crown Law to deliver its vision of collaborative, indispensable legal service.

-Crown Law's principal asset is its people.
-The Human Resources team is comprised of three core teams: HR Business Partnering and Advice, Organisational Development and Payroll.
 The team works across the organisation to support our leaders and employees by providing expert HR advice and service, leading the development of people policies and processes and supporting Crown Law to build organisational culture and capability.

 Finance and Performance Team (Chief Financial Officer: Rob Glennie)

-Operational Services Group (Manager: Jason Haken)
+Legal Operations (Manager: Jason Haken)

-Business Services team – provide services to maintain the smooth running of the Crown Law office.
+• Office Administration Team provide services to maintain the smooth running of the Crown Law office.